Melbourne High School: House competition

-The cross country competition closes off the house competition and is generally the decider as the Cockhouse Cup reaches its finale.
+The cross country competition closes off the house competition and is generally the decider as the Derrimut Cup reaches its finale.
 Most of the school runs 5 km around Albert Park Lake in their year levels.
 All positions are counted from 1st to 250th in each age group with four points being awarded for the house year group in first place, while last place receives one point.
 House year group points are added together to get the eventual winner of the House Cross Country.
 Where two houses are equal on points, the winner will be decided by the house with the highest percentage of participants (across all age groups) who have completed the course.
 This generally means that the house with the greatest participation wins.
 Waterloo ended its own cross country winning streak in 2017, losing to Como.
 The winner of the Cross Country competition is awarded 100 points, second 80, third 70 and fourth 60.
 The cross country competition was not held in 2020 due to the COVID-19 Pandemic.

 They also compete in minor competitions: